Colimit-Based Composition of High-Level Computing Devices: Operational Semantics

 \section{Operational Semantics}

-In this paper, we are exclusively concerned with the execution semantics of sound computons which are entities built from trivial and primitive computons only (see Definition \ref{def:sound}).
-For the sake of simplicity, we assume that a type is just a set of values, as in the formalisation of the operational semantics of coloured Petri nets \cite{jensen_coloured_1996}.
-As we are dealing with natural numbers to represent types, we require a deterministic way of mapping them to concrete types.
+In this section, we describe execution semantics for arbitrary computons over a fixed set $\underline{n}$ of types and a fixed set $B$ of devices.
+For the sake of simplicity, we assume that a type is just a set of values, as in the formalisation of the operational semantics of coloured Petri nets \cite{jensencoloured1996}.
+As we are dealing with natural numbers to represent types, we require a deterministic way of mapping numbers to concrete types.
 This is done through the typing function described in Definition \ref{def:typing-function}.

-\begin{definition}[Typing Function] The typing function $T$ for a computon $\lambda$ has the signature ${\Sigma\to\mathcal{U}}$ where ${\mathcal{U}}$ is the universe of types of some fixed type system.
-We assume ${\mathcal{C}}$ is in $\mathcal{U}$, which is the control type containing the single value $*$ that represents a control signal. \end{definition}
+\begin{definition}[Typing Function] The typing function $T$ for a computon $\lambda$ has the signature ${\underline{n}\to\mathcal{U}}$ where ${\mathcal{U}}$ is the universe of types of some fixed type system.
+We assume ${\mathcal{C}}$ is in $\mathcal{U}$, which is the control type containing a single value $*$ that represents a control signal. \end{definition}

 A typing function specifies the type of values a port can buffer.
-Definition \ref{def:computon-state} states that the collection of values associated to each port at time $j$ gives the state of a computon at $j$.
+Definition \ref{def:computon-state} establishes that the collection of values associated to each port at time $j$ gives the state of a computon at $j$.